shkanas-02/task1-landing-page/README.md

 ## 📷 Project Preview

-Landing page designed for a digital brand with responsive layout and smooth user experience.
+Landing page designed for a digital brand with responsive layout and smooth user experienc)

-## 🌐 Live Demo

-(You can add your GitHub Pages link here)

 ## 📚 Learning Outcome